-2. About the Agreement and the Review Committee
+About the Agreement and the Review Committee

-South Australian-Victorian Border Groundwaters Agreement
+The South Australian-Victorian Border Groundwaters Agreement

 The groundwater resource along the South Australian-Victorian border is shared between the states.
-In recognition of the need to cooperatively manage these resources, the two states entered into the Agreement in 1985.
-The Agreement was updated in 2006 and both states have agreed to a detailed review of the Agreement and its operation.
+In recognition of the need to cooperatively manage these resources, the two states entered into the Border Groundwaters Agreement (the Agreement) in 1985.
+The Agreement was updated in 2006 and both states have agreed to a review of the Agreement and its operation.